kbaggen/Sound-Bubble-Logger-and-Temperature-controller-for-TILT/README.md

 You will ofcouse need a Ubidots STEM account and hence the TOKEN (see under API cridentials), and for Brewfather you need to enable "Custum Stream" and inset this asscociated URL into Bubble-logger.
 I am not good a brewersfriend, but this is similary done as Brewfather.

 ### Relay and warning = beta software
 This software is in beta and even I have included all the safty I can think off please treat it carefully.
-The Relay do turn off if no TILT is found, and the heating part of the relay do turn off before each datatreatment to secure the heating is off if it goes down.
-The Bubble Logger do not support temperatures below 2 and will turn relay of if set, and samewise if you set temperature above 60.
+The Relay do turn off if no TILT is found, and the heating part of the relay do turn off before each data treatment to secure the heating is off if it goes down.
+The Bubble Logger do not support temperatures below 2´C or over 60´C and will turn relay of if set outside this range.
 If the wifi is unstable, and hence if the logger lose wifi it will restart to secure a new connection, hence, there is build in a behavoir of restarting.
-If you experiance any melt-down where the logger get stuck ineither heating or cooling mode, please, let me know!
+If you experiance any melt-down where the logger get stuck in either heating or cooling mode, please, let me know!

 Facebook group: https://www.facebook.com/groups/2176394599141882